-- c.
-The application exceeds the limit set on the number of the specific type of sex establishments generally or of a specific type in an area - d.
-Appropriateness having regard to character of locality, use of premises in the vicinity or layout, character or condition of premises

-The local authority may refuse applications on grounds related to an assessment of the relevant locality.
+- i) The application exceeds the limit set on the number of the specific type of sex establishments generally or of a specific type in an area - ii) Appropriateness having regard to character of locality, use of premises in the vicinity or layout, character or condition of premises assessment of the relevant locality.
 A licence can be refused if either, at the time the application is determined the number of sex establishments or sex establishments of a particular kind, in the relevant locality is equal to or exceeds the number that the authority considers appropriate for that locality; or that a sex establishment would be inappropriate having regard to the character of the relevant locality the use to which any premises in the vicinity are put or the layout, character or condition of the premises.